SimpleMobileResponsiveWebsites/time-management-tools-v2/README.md

  React-based Time Management Dashboard with the following features:

-Clean, professional design with Tailwind CSS Responsive layout that works on all devices
+Clean, design with Tailwind CSS
+Responsive layout that works on all devices
 Smooth transitions and intuitive navigation Collapsible sections for better organization

 Core Features:

 Task creation with priority levels